n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

 # Converting datasets to .tfrecord
-Next we convert the datasets to tfrecords.
+Next, we convert the datasets to tfrecords.
 This would allow for the easier further processing by Tensorflow.
 While the neural network constructed in [Convolutional neural network for image classification from scratch](http://machinememos.com/python/artificial%20intelligence/machine%20learning/cifar10/neural%20networks/convolutional%20neural%20network/dropout/image%20classification/2017/04/23/convolutional-neural-network-from-scratch.html) expected images with size 32x32, the CNN we are going to use here expects an input size of 299x299.
-Nevertheless, it is not necessary to convert all 60000 images to the target size of 299x299 as this would requre much more of your disk space.
+Nevertheless, it is not necessary to convert all 60000 images to the target size of 299x299 as this would require much more of your disk space.
 Converting the data to tfrecord would actually shrink the dataset size (lossless compression) and allow for the use of tensorflow's preprocessing pipeline and a dynamic conversion to the desired target size of 299x299 at training time.

 ```python